Hidden-charm Hexaquarks from Lattice QCD

-{\it Theoretical Framework:} One of the most powerful method to systematically tackle the nonperturbative strong interaction is lattice QCD~\cite{Wilson:1974sk}, in which the quark and gluon fields are discretized on a space-time grid of finite size, allowing numerical computations by averaging over large numbers of possible field configurations generated by Monte-Carlo methods.
-In particular, from the euclidean time dependence of correlation functions calculated in this way, one can determine a discrete spectrum of various hadrons.
-Thus Lattice QCD provides a first-principles technique for explorations of quantities of interest, such as spectrum, scattering phase and radiative transitions~\cite{Dudek:2007wv,Dudek:2006ej,Dudek:2009kk}.
+{\it Theoretical Framework:} A most powerful method to systematically tackle the nonperturbative strong interaction is Lattice QCD~\cite{Wilson:1974sk}, in which the quark and gluon ﬁelds are discretized on a space-time grid of ﬁnite size, allowing numerical computation by averaging over large numbers of possible ﬁeld conﬁgurations generated by Monte-Carlo.
+In particular, from the time dependence of correlation functions calculated in this way, one can determine a discrete spectrum of various hadrons.
+Thus Lattice QCD provides a first-principles technique for explorations of quantities of interest, such as spectrum, scattering phase, and radiative transitions~\cite{Dudek:2007wv,Dudek:2006ej,Dudek:2009kk}.

-To determine the mass spectrum, one firstly needs to construct appropriate interpolating operators with the desired quantum numbers.
-For the hexaquarks we are interested in this work, the interpolating operators with quantum numbers $0^{++},0^{-+},1^{++}$ and $1^{--}$ are constructed as
+To determine the mass spectrum, one firstly needs to construct appropriate interpolating operators with definite symmetries.
+We use the baryon-anti-baryon type (denoted by superscript A) and three-meson type (denoted by superscript B) interpolation fields to construct our correlation function matrix.
+Therefore, for the hexaquarks, one can construct the interpolating operators with quantum numbers $0^{++},0^{-+},1^{++},1^{--}$ as